Inego/kotlinx.coroutines/docs/channels.md

 ### Channel basics

-A [Channel] is conceptually very similar to `BlockingQueue`.
-One key difference is that instead of a blocking `put` operation it has a suspending [send][SendChannel.send], and instead of a blocking `take` operation it has a suspending [receive][ReceiveChannel.receive].
+A [Channel] is conceptually very similar to Java's `BlockingQueue`.
+One key difference is that instead of the blocking `put` operation it has a suspending [send][SendChannel.send], and instead of the blocking `take` operation it has a suspending [receive][ReceiveChannel.receive].
+Another difference is that channels can be closed (normally or with an exception propagated to the opposite end of the channel).

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">